 When I began to believe that good things were happening, in summer 2018 the availability for the AEL summer school at Steiner Academy Exeter came suddenly to an end and I had no other choice than facing closure or searching new venues and a new partnership.

-Now, at Christmas 2018, 33 years after embracing the Steiner education and being engaged in Steiner/Waldorf schools, although deeply sad for moving out of the Steiner/Waldorf environment, I am very pleased to start again a new language-educational venture in partnership with Exeter College that very kindly and friendly gave me this new opportunity!
-Fingers crossed… and keep always your hope alive!
+Now, at Christmas 2018, 33 years after embracing the Steiner education and being engaged in Steiner/Waldorf schools, although deeply sad for moving out of the Steiner/Waldorf environment, I am very pleased to start again a new language-educational venture in partnership with Exeter College that very kindly and friendly opened its doors for this new opportunity!